fayisrazalvs/Autonomous-Litter-Detection-and-Collection-Robot/README.md

 I have included my custom trained model in this repository and the dataset used to train the model can be downloaded from [here.](https://drive.google.com/file/d/1ONk1cNRsAAEzlYpNKVf8vgmIKi1J7sHS/view?usp=sharing "Training and Validation Dataset")

+Since the current model is only trained to detect plastic bottles the labelmap.txt file only contains "Plastic Bottle".
+In the future when the model is trained to detect other litter objects the labelmap.txt file can be updated to include the trained objects.

 ## CIRCUIT AND COMPONENTS

 ![Circuit Diagram Labeled](https://github.com/fayisrazalvs/Autonomous-Litter-Detection-and-Collection-Robot/assets/108331765/620f12d7-3632-4933-8be3-6aeb39d25642)